Is Holding Inventory a Supply Chain Asset or Liability?

 If you make sure that you have everything that your customers might possibly order ready—just in case a customer orders it, then you will likely have 100 percent on-time delivery.

-Spending all that money to make sure that you have that inventory may not be the most prudent supply chain move that you can make.
+However, spending all that money to make sure that you have that inventory may not be the most prudent supply chain move that you can make.

 Inventory holding costs are a silent supply chain killer.
 When you master holding an optimized level of inventory (not too much, not too little), you can: